13 Tips to Start a Gluten-Free Diet

 4. Use Substitutes and Alternatives

-Though your favorite food products may contain that notorious gluten, food companies have taken (and continue to take) big strides to cater to a gluten-free clientele.
+Though favorite food products may contain that notorious gluten, food companies continue to cater to a gluten-free clientele.

 5. Chat with Restaurant Employees

 Following a gluten-free diet does not mean skipping out on favorite restaurants.
 What's more, restaurants also are making large strides to offer gluten-free menus.

 And rather than feeling embarrassed or discouraged to address gluten-free options, chat openly with the restaurant employees.
 They will be able to guide you on safe food options.

 Additionally, keeping the restaurant aware can further increase their attentiveness in reducing gluten cross-contamination.

 6. Get Comfortable with Labels